flungo/systemd-common/README.md

 # systemd-common

-Common dropins for systemd units.
+Common components for use with systemd.

 ## Installation